the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Small_iterative_changes"></a>
 ### Small, iterative changes

-One of the most important practices when adopting continuous integration is to encourage small changes.
-Small changes minimize the possibility and impact of problems cropping up when they're integrated, this minimises the cost of integration.
+One of the most important practices when adopting continuous integration is to encourage project members to make and commit small changes.
+Small changes minimize the possibility and impact of problems cropping up when they're integrated, which minimises the time and effort cost of integration.

 <a name="Trunk_based_development"></a>
 ### Trunk-based development